Apply to the MPA Program

 Attention: MPA Admissions

-Set up an account and start the Online Graduate Application.
+To apply online, you will first need to set up an account and then you can start the Online Graduate Application.
 Indicate that you are applying for MPA at the bottom of page 2 of the application.
 Need help with the online application?
-See Directions & Information or contact firstname.lastname@example.org.
+See Directions & Information or contact email@example.com.